camunda/camunda-docs/docs/reference/supported-environments.md

 When running Elasticsearch, you must have the [appropriate Elasticsearch privileges](/self-managed/concepts/elasticsearch-privileges.md).

+When running Amazon OpenSearch 2.11 and higher on the [OR1 instances](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/or1.html), consider the indexes refresh interval limitation.
+Camunda components may fail to start if the index refresh interval is set below minimal instance value.

 :::note Elasticsearch support
 Camunda 8 works with the [default distribution](https://www.elastic.co/downloads/elasticsearch) of Elasticsearch, which is available under the [Free or Gold+ Elastic license](https://www.elastic.co/pricing/faq/licensing#summary).
 :::